ESR-LSRI/2023_NoahL/dailyLogbook.md

 We have a well-organized chart that will be super useful for making sure our data parsing is correct.

 ### Next Steps
 Finish maps for iButtons.
 Log locations for each.
 Double-check our work.
-Translate the Logbooks into easy-to-read charts.
+Translate the Logbooks into easy-to-read [charts].

 ### Questions
 N/a

+[charts]: # (this is a good update.
+Can you link your code in the logbook so that I can see the link next time?
+Also input the map image, at least intermediate products, here.)
 >>>>>>> 988beffee00f8dce3d32cb3986b657b203eeda02